RaInta/SparseGravitationalWaves/README.md

 reconstruction of signals sampled at rates well below that determined by the Shannon-Nyquist limit, as long as the signal is known to be sparse in some representation.

-Here I apply these sparse methods to gravitational wave data analysis.
+Here I show how to apply these sparse methods to gravitational wave data analysis.
 In some cases, they may improve computational efficiency enough to make a number of continuous wave searches viable that are currently computationally prohibited.

 Another application may help improve position resolution of certain burst gravitational wave sources detected by gravitational wave networks.